cassidoxa/bottoman/README.md

 <h2>Commands Anyone Can Use</h2>

-<b>!commands</b> - Lists all available commands
+<b>!commands</b> - Lists all available commands.

-<b>!rewards</b> - Lists all available rewards and their cost in points
+<b>!rewards</b> - Lists all available rewards and their cost in points.

-<b>!points</b> - Tells a user their current point total
+<b>!points</b> - Tells a user their current point total.

-<b>!spend</b> *(reward)* - If a user has enough points for the desired reward, sends a whisper to your twitch account reminding you of their selection and subtracts the cost from their point total.
-If the user has too few points, the bot tells them this and shows their point total
+<b>!spend</b> *[reward]* - If a user has enough points for the desired reward, sends a whisper to your twitch account reminding you of their selection and subtracts the cost from their point total.
+If the user has too few points, the bot tells them this and shows their point total.

+<h2>Additional Commands</h2>

+<h3>String Appending</h3>

+Bottoman can optionally append strings to messages in chat based on a timer using the following commands as an admin.
+When the timer runs out, the bot will repeat the next message sent to chat with one of the strings you've set added to the end.
+If you add multiple strings, one will be chosen randomly.

+<b>!appendcooldown</b> *[number]* - Sets the cooldown timer in seconds by default.
+You can also set the cooldown in minutes or hours by adding "m" or "h" after the number with no spaces.
+The default cooldown is 0 and this functionality can be disabled by setting this value to 0 again. *ex: !appendcooldown 1200, !appendcooldown 20m*

+<b>!listappend</b> - Lists the strings you've added along with an id number that can be used to delete them.

+<b>!addappend</b> *[string]* - Adds a string to the database.
+If the first character is upper-case, the string will be added as a new sentence when the bot repeats the message in chat.
+If not, the string will be added as an extention of the previous message without being formatted as a new sentence.

+<b>!delappend</b> *[id number]* - Deletes a string you've added using the id number provided by the `!listappend` command.